Sign Up

 The question: What do they reserve the right to do?

 Before you place a single bet, the terms and conditions define what the casino can legally do with your money.
 Most players never read them.
-We read over 128 of them, extracted the actual clauses, and scored them.
+We have read and scored 131 of them, extracting the actual clauses rather than summarising the marketing.

 CGFI measures policy, not behavior.
 A casino with harsh terms it never enforces still scores poorly, because the terms give it the right to act on those clauses at any time.